jdonnerstag/vlang-rosie/README.md

 regex, but aiming to solve some of the regex issues.

 As of today, this V module implements only RPL's runtime which is based on a tiny virtual machine.
-RPL source files '*.rpl' are compiled into byte code '*.rplx'.
-The runtime is able to read the *.rplx files, exeute the byte code instructions, and thus determine the captures when matching input data against the pattern.
+RPL source files '*.rpl' are compiled into byte code '\*.rplx'.
+The runtime is able to read the '\*.rplx' files, exeute the byte code instructions, and thus determine the captures when matching input data against the pattern.

-Even though this module is able to read *.rplx files, it is not designed to replace Rosie's original implementation.
+Even though this module is able to read '\*.rplx' files, it is not designed to replace Rosie's original implementation.
 The V module does not expose the same libraries functions and signatures.

-Please note that the *.rplx file structure and neither the byte codes of the virtual machine are part of Rosie's specification and thus are subject to change without formal notice from the Rosie team.
+Please note that the '\*.rplx' file structure and neither the byte codes of the virtual machine are part of Rosie's specification and thus are subject to change without formal notice from the Rosie team.